juergenweb/FrontendForms/README.md

 You can set a number of max attempts for submitting the form successfully inside the module configuration or by adding the [setMaxAttempts()](#setmaxattempts) method to your form object.
 If the number of unsuccessful attempts is higher than the allowed number, the form submission will be blocked.
 It is only a soft block by using a session.
-The user will be prompted to close the browser to remove the session and to re-open the page again.
+The vistor will be prompted to close the browser to remove the session and to re-open the page again.
 If the session is active, the form will not be displayed on the page.
 Can be disabled by setting the value to zero.

 ### Measure 2: Time measurement
-You can set a global min and max time inside the module configuration, but you can set the them also manually on per form base.
+You can set a global min and max time for submit a form inside the module configuration, but you can set the them also manually on per form base.
 In this case you only have to add the [setMinTime() and/or setMaxTime()](#setmintime-setmaxtime) method(s) to your form object.
 Setting the value to zero disables this feature.
-If a user or a SPAM bot submits the form outside of this time range, the form will not be submitted.
+If a visitor or a SPAM bot submits the form outside of this time range, the form will not be submitted.
 By the way, SPAM bots tend to fill out forms very quickly or analyse the forms very long and submit them after a long while.
 After every submission the time will be calculated new.